MalasadaTech/defenders-threatmesh-framework/README.md

    - Serve as a potential training guide for analysts.
 - **Structure**: Pivot tactics (PTAXXXX) group related pivots (PXXYY), supported by real-world examples (EXXXXX).
 - **Usage**: Use the [matrix](matrix.md) to explore pivot tactics and pivots.
+- **hIGMA**: I am in the process of implementing [hIGMA](https://github.com/MalasadaTech/hIGMA) - A sigma inspired data sharing concept (hunter's SIGMA).
+Share pivots just like SIGMA except it specific to pivots and uses DTF.
+The outputs can feed into masq-monitor, or thrintel sharing (AS OF 15AUG25).
+See [EX0017: LandUpdate808 Backend C2 Analysis](/examples/EX0017.md) for the first example.

 ## Getting Started
 Check the [matrix](matrix.md) for a full list of pivot tactics and pivots with links to detailed pages.
 Each entry is designed to guide you through pivoting strategies, backed by practical detection methods.